-ABN AMRO Bank N.V Borsbeeksebrug 30 B-2600 BerchemBelgium
+ABN AMRO Bank N.V Borsbeeksebrug 30 B-2600 Berchem Belgium

-DIRECTORS' REPORT For the financial year ended 31 December 2023
+DIRECTORS' REPORT For the financial year ended 31 December 2024

-The Directors of the ICAV present herewith their report together with the audited financial statements of the ICAV for the year ended 31 December 2023, which includes Polaris Global Value UCITS Fund ("the Fund"), being the only sub-fund in operation as at, and during the year ended, 31 December 2023.
+The Directors of the ICAV present herewith their report together with the audited financial statements of the ICAV for the year ended 31 December 2024, which includes Polaris Global Value UCITS Fund ("the Fund") listed on Global Exchange market of Euronext Dublin, being the only Fund in operation as at, and during the year ended, 31 December 2024.
 The financial statements of the ICAV have been prepared in accordance with International Financial Reporting Standards ("IFRS") as adopted by the European Union, the Irish statute comprising the Irish Collective Asset Management Vehicle Act 2015 and 2020 (the "ICAV Act") and the European Communities (Undertakings for Collective Investment in Transferable Securities) Regulations, 2011 (the "UCITS Regulations 2011").